 The Group's operations are mainly carried out by the Company's subsidiaries in Vietnam and Mainland China while the Company itself is listed on the Stock Exchange.
 Our establishment and according operations shall comply with the relevant laws and regulations in the U.S., Vietnam, Mainland China and Hong Kong.
-During the year ended 31 December 2022 and up to the date of this report, we have complied with all the relevant laws and regulations in the above-mentioned jurisdictions.
+During the year ended 31 December 2023 and up to the date of this report, we have complied with all the relevant laws and regulations in the above-mentioned jurisdictions.

-For more details, please refer to the "Environmental, Social and Governance Report" section.
+For more details, please refer to the "Environmental, Social and Governance Report" which has posted on the website of the Stock Exchange.